Rise to Success: Career Highlights of Nick Castellanos

 2017: Second 100-RBI Season

-In 2017, Nick Castellanos had his second career 100-RBI season.
+In 2017, Nick Castellanos recorded his second career 100-RBI season.

-January 17, 2018: Avoided Arbitration with Tigers
+January 17, 2018: Avoided Arbitration with Tigers (2018)

-January 11, 2019: Avoided Arbitration with Tigers
+January 11, 2019: Avoided Arbitration with Tigers (2019)

-July 31, 2019: Traded to Chicago Cubs
+July 31, 2019: Traded to the Chicago Cubs

-2019: Traded to Chicago Cubs
+2019: Traded to the Chicago Cubs

-January 27, 2020: Signed with Cincinnati Reds
+January 27, 2020: Signed with the Cincinnati Reds

-2020: Signed with Cincinnati Reds
+2020: Signed with the Cincinnati Reds

 Before the 2020 season, Nick Castellanos signed a four-year contract with the Cincinnati Reds.

-2021: Opted Out of Contract
+2021: Opted out of Contract

-In 2021, Castellanos opted out of his contract, becoming a free agent.
+After the 2021 season, Nick Castellanos opted out of his contract, becoming a free agent.

-2021: First All-Star Selection and Career Highs
+2021: All-Star Selection and Career Highs

-March 22, 2022: Signed with the Philadelphia Phillies
+March 22, 2022: Signed with Philadelphia Phillies

 On March 22, 2022, Nick Castellanos signed a five-year, $100 million contract with the Philadelphia Phillies.

-2022: Season Performance and World Series Last Out
+2022: 2022 Season Performance

-In 2022, Castellanos batted .263/.305/.389 and had the highest percentage of swings at all pitches in the major league.
-He was the last out of the 2022 World Series.
+In 2022, Nick Castellanos had a batting average of .263/.305/.389.
+He had the highest percentage of swings at all pitches among major league batters.
+Castellanos was the last out of the 2022 World Series.

-In 2024, Castellanos played in all 162 games for the Phillies, achieving a batting line of .254/.311/.431 with 23 home runs, 86 RBI, and six stolen bases.
+In 2024, Nick Castellanos played in all 162 games for the Phillies, with a slash line of .254/.311/.431, 23 home runs, 86 RBIs, and six stolen bases.